Archanam5282/Breast_Cancer_using_ML/README.md

 # Breast_Cancer_using_ML
-we are classifying cancer into malignant and benign using the features of several cell images and feeding them into ML models
+Classifying cancer into malignant and benign using the features of several cell images and feeding them into ML models

 ##Project Title:
 Breast Cancer diagnosis using Machine Learning Model